 Since 2007, our business focus has been on the commercialization of non-food based oilseed plants and biomass.
-We began with the development of farms growing Jatropha curcas ("Jatropha") - a non-edible plant indigenous to many tropical and sub-tropical regions of the world, including Mexico, the Caribbean and Central America.
-As a result of our acquisition on March 13, 2013 of Sustainable Oils, LLC and its assets, our biofuels operations now also includes the cultivation of Camelina sativa ("Camelina") - an annual plant from the brassica family traditionally grown in northerly regions of the United States, Europe and Asia.
+We began with the development of farms growing Jatropha curcas ("Jatropha") - a non-edible plant indigenous to many tropical and sub-tropical regions of the world, including Mexico, the Caribbean and Central America and cultivation of Camelina sativa ("Camelina") - an annual plant from the brassica family traditionally grown in northerly regions of the United States, Europe and Asia.
 We are focused on these two plant species primarily because we feel they have the potential to produce oil seed crops economically, they generally require less water and fertilizer than many conventional crops, and they can be grown on land that is normally unsuitable for food production or is fallow or idle due to crop rotation.
 Both Jatropha and Camelina oil are high-quality plant oils used as direct substitutes for fossil fuels and as feedstock for the production of high quality biofuels and other bio-based products.
 Both crops have been tested and proven to be highly desirable feedstocks capable of being converted into ASTM approved fuels.
 The term "biofuels" refers to a range of biological based fuels including bio-kerosene (a.k.a bio-jet fuel) biodiesel, renewable diesel, green diesel, synthetic diesel and biomass, most of which have environmental benefits that are the major driving force for their adoption.
 Using biofuels instead of fossil fuels reduces net emissions of carbon dioxide and other green-house gases, which are associated with global climate change.
 Both Jatropha and Camelina oil can also be used as a chemical feedstock to replace fossil and non-food based products that use edible oils in their manufacturing or production process.
-The residual material derived from the oil extraction process is called press-cake, which in the case of Jatropha is a high-quality biomass tha
+The residual material derived from the oil extraction process is called press-cake, which in the case of Jatropha is a high-quality biomass that has been proven and tested as a replacement for a number of fossil-based feedstocks, fossil fuels and other high value products such